buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     relevant and is long, it may be easier to set ``logEnviron=False``.

 ``interruptSignal``
-    If the command should be interrupted (either by buildmaster or timeout etc.), what signal should be sent to the process.
+    If the command should be interrupted (either by buildmaster or timeout etc.), what signal should be sent to the process, specified by name.
 By default this is "KILL" (9).
 Specify "TERM" (15) to give the process a chance to cleanup.
+This functionality requires a 0.8.6 slave or newer.

 .. bb:step:: Configure